Max-Negrin/Robot-Arm-Sim/docs/FAB_PROJECT_DOCUMENTATION.md

 ## 14. Extending the project (ideas)

-Documented elsewhere (for example `Robot-Arm-Sim/text files/ARCHITECTURE.md`, `future_improvements.md`): Jacobian-based impedance (not implemented), richer waypoint blending, closed-loop feedback from encoders, ROS bridges, etc. Use those files for deeper roadmap detail when present in your checkout.
+Documented elsewhere in this repo under **`docs/`** (`ARCHITECTURE.md`, `future_improvements.md`): Jacobian-based impedance (not implemented), richer waypoint blending, closed-loop feedback from encoders, ROS bridges, etc. Use those files for deeper roadmap detail when present in your checkout.

 ---